bojone/bytepiece/README_en.md

 ## Principle

+BytePiece is not simply a rewrite of the existing Unigram model based on Byte-based and multiprocessor, but a new training method designed for Unigram, which is one of the key reasons for its higher compression rate.

 The new training method is based on the new word discovery algorithm of the N-gram language model, first proposed in the author's blog 7 years ago [《【Chinese Word Segmentation Series】 5.
 Unsupervised Word Segmentation Based on Language Model》](https://kexue.fm/archives/3956).
 Please visit the blog for details.

 ## Installation